BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## Closing Thoughts

 I hope you found this tutorial useful in one way or another.
 Writing a methodological library from scratch is hard work.
 There are many moving parts to consider, many concepts that need to be mapped and then translated into code, that making mistakes becomes exceedingly easy.
-Never worry about that, take your time, and persevere, because hard things take work.
+Never worry about that and take your time until things start clicking.

 But above everything, enjoy the learning journey!

 ## Coming Next

-In my TODO list there is a post planned about how to identify computational bottlenecks in the DTW library we just wrote, and optimize these parts that are worth optimized.
-But there's no timeline for such post yet.
+In my TODO list there is a post focused on identifying computational bottlenecks in the DTW library we just wrote, and optimize the parts worth optimizing.
+There's no timeline yet though, so stay tuned!

-Best,

 Blas